eth-protocol-fellows/cohort-one/notes/muddlebee/stage-1-project-discovery.md

 I was trying to wrap my head around the Ethereum block architecture.
 Had difficult times connecting the dots and here is the best visual diagram I found. https://ethereum.stackexchange.com/a/6413 Still believe we can do better with more useful block diagrams and mind maps to help [connect the dots](https://news.stanford.edu/2005/06/14/jobs-061505/) better.

-With tools like mind maps/good documentation/tutorial, we will be able to bridge the gap of better context to pave way for meaningful contributions to Portal Network or any other project in Ethereum ecosystem.
+With tools like mind maps/good documentation/tutorial, we will be able to bridge the gap of better context to pave way for meaningful contributions to Portal Network or any other project in the Ethereum ecosystem.

    **2. Author an EIP and corresponding POC implementation for creating a transparent system to contextualise and rank ideas.**